How to Get Outside to Enjoy a Waynesboro Winter Day

 Warm up with a Bite to Eat

 After a long day of being outside or underground, you might want to avoid a fancy restaurant and simply head back to your home base with some takeout.
-Waynesboro has a variety of options, but one way to appease some serious hunger is to grab a sack of subs and a Mix-a-Six at Mister Jamison’s, where you’ll be able to choose from over a hundred different types of craft beer.
+Waynesboro has a variety of options, but one way to appease some serious hunger is to grab a box of sandwiches and a Mix-a-Six at Delly Up, where you’ll be able to choose from over a hundred different types of craft beer.

 If you’re craving a gooey, cheesy pizza, you’ll want to tackle a slice (which requires multiple plates to hold it) or an entire 28-inch pizza at Benny Stivale’s.
 Each month Benny’s augments the regular menu with decadent special pizzas; one with meat (did someone say buffalo chicken?) and one vegetarian (spinach and artichoke, perhaps?).
 Fun fact: Each Benny’s location has a unique name.
 The word “stivales” means rain boots in Italian, and the choice of name is a nod to high water along the South River.